-Two letters of recommendation are required, but you may submit up to three.
-We strongly encourage you to submit your two required letters from academic sources.
+Two letters of recommendation are required.
+We strongly recommend that your two required letters come from academic sources.
 If you feel a third letter, perhaps from a professional experience, might contribute additional perspective or dimension to your candidacy, you may arrange for the supplemental, optional recommendation to be included with your application.
-Letters should be requested and submitted via the online application.

 The Admissions Committee makes every effort to understand your achievements in the context of your background and to build a diverse student body.
-If applicable, you may choose to submit an optional statement to elaborate on how you could contribute to the Harvard Law School community.
+If applicable, you may choose to submit an optional additional statement to elaborate on how you could contribute to the diversity of the Harvard Law School community.

-We ask that you limit your optional statement to one page, double spaced, using a font size that is comfortable to read (not less than 11 point).
+We ask that you limit this statement to one page using a minimum of 11-point font, 1-inch margins, and double spacing.
 If an optional statement runs over one page, it will be read.
 However, we ask that you use your best judgment to determine whether or not your optional statement should exceed the one-page allotment.

 We encourage you to provide any relevant information that may be helpful to us in making an informed decision on your application.
 Any information that you believe to be relevant to your application is appropriate.
 Examples of information that may be relevant to individual cases include unusual circumstances that may have affected academic performance, a description or documentation of a physical or learning disability, an explicit history of standardized test results accompanying a strong academic performance, or a history of educational or sociological disadvantage.